wonyongHwang/KopoBlockchain/README.md

 ## 💵 newtx (POST)
-Please use Post Method for this Example request
-You have to fill out Headers and Body before when you send requests.
+Please use Post Method for this Example request. \n You have to fill out Headers and Body before when you send requests.

 (Content-Type(KEY) : application/json(VALUE), Body = raw, json)